 Bring on spring with the newest addition to our Instant Pot Pressure Cooker recipe series.
-This counter top appliance is popular among our Whole30 community, and Whole30 compliant Instant Pot recipes are one of our most-requested resources on social media.
-Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compliant, of course!
+This counter top appliance is popular among our Whole30 community, and Whole30 compatible Instant Pot recipes are one of our most-requested resources on social media.
+Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compatible, of course!

 Here at Whole30 HQ, spring is upon us.
 While the days continue to grow warmer, we’re also experiencing plenty of rainy days that call for nourishing, cozy fare.
 With that in mind, we’re sharing this recipe for Braised Short Ribs over Creamy Broccoli Puree.
 It’s light yet filling, with the perfect balance of savory protein and nutritious veggies.